orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/vdcg_network_routed.md

 page_title: "cloudavenue_vdcg_network_routed Data Source - cloudavenue"
 subcategory: "vDC Group (Virtual Datacenter Group)"
 description: |-
-  The cloudavenue_vdcg_network_routed data source allows you to retrieve information about an existing routed network why the VDC Group scope.
-If you want to retrieve information about a routed network in the edge gateway scope, please use the cloudavenue_edgegateway_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed data source.
+  The cloudavenue_vdcg_network_routed data source allows you to retrieve information about an existing routed network within the VDC Group scope.
+If you want to retrieve information about a routed network in the vdc scope, please use the cloudavenue_edgegateway_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed data source.
 ---

 # cloudavenue_vdcg_network_routed (Data Source)

-The `cloudavenue_vdcg_network_routed` data source allows you to retrieve information about an existing routed network why the VDC Group scope.
-If you want to retrieve information about a routed network in the edge gateway scope, please use the [`cloudavenue_edgegateway_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed) data source.
+The `cloudavenue_vdcg_network_routed` data source allows you to retrieve information about an existing routed network within the VDC Group scope.
+If you want to retrieve information about a routed network in the vdc scope, please use the [`cloudavenue_edgegateway_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed) data source.

 ## Example Usage